Storm Reid's A Wrinkle in Time Bracelet and More Movie Buff Style

 A Wrinkle in Time

 Ava DuVerney's adaptation of Madeleine L'Engle's sci-fi adventure story is full of empowering quotes, reminding us all that faith and authenticity are key to achieving our dreams.
 Jewelry brand Alex and Ani takes the sentiment of the film one step further with a 19-piece collection inspired by the cosmic journey of the main character, Meg Murray.
-Ava has been spotted wearing the "Believing Takes Practice" necklace, and Storm Reid, who plays Meg, designed the "I am a Warrior" bracelet.
-The brand has promised to donate proceeds from Storm's design to First Book, an organization dedicated to providing high-quality education to children in the U.S.
+Ava has been spotted wearing the "Believing Takes Practice" necklace.

 Wonder Woman